-The General Plan EIR utilized conservative growth forecasts that were deemed to adequately represent reasonably foreseeable buildout of the General Plan Land Use Diagram, because General Plan EIR Table 3-7 identified up to 4,390,000 square feet of development, even a conservative forecast of the amount of development encompassed under the Commercial Regional designation would far exceed the 943,000 square feet of possible development identified for the nodes.
-The C-3 district substantially limits development capacity compared to Commercial Regional buildout identified in the General Plan Table 3-7, cumulative development allowed under the C-3 District would fit within the growth projections utilized in the General Plan EIR.
-Additionally, the uses allowed within the Livestock 101 C-3 node are consistent with the Commercial Regional uses identified in the General Plan and analyzed in the General Plan EIR.
+The General Plan EIR utilized conservative growth forecasts that were deemed to adequately represent reasonably foreseeable buildout of the General Plan Land Use Diagram, because General Plan EIR Table 3-7 identified up to 4,390,000 square feet of development, even a conservative forecast of the amount of development encompassed under the Commercial Regional designation would exceed the 1,010,592 square feet of possible development identified for the Betabel Road C-1 Overlay.
+Development allowed within the C-1 Overlay would fit within the growth projections utilized in the General Plan EIR.
+Additionally, the uses allowed within the Betabel Road C-1 zone are consistent with the Commercial Regional uses identified in the General Plan and analyzed in the General Plan EIR.
 Therefore, the proposed project would not result in new or substantially more severe impacts than those identified in the General Plan EIR.
-Section 25.16.064 (I) of the C-3 District code requires proof of a sustainable water source sufficient to serve the use or uses identified in the Master Development Plan or Use Permit shall be submitted with the Master Development Plan or Use Permit application for review and approval by the Planning Director.
 Evaluation of the adequacy of water for specific development is impractical until a development project is proposed.
 Specifically, different commercial uses have different water supply requirements, so this cannot be analyzed at this stage.
+The project site is located at the lower extent of the San Juan sub-basin, an area that has a good groundwater supply.
 The proposed project would not generate an increase in water demands beyond the level of increased demand analyzed in the General Plan EIR.
 In addition, the General Plan policies intended to protect and enhance utility resources and infrastructure in the County would remain in effect.
-General Plan policies that would ensure or protect water supply include Policies PFS-3.7 (groundwater management), PFS-3.8 (support integrated water management), PFS-3.9 (requires new developments to prepare a source water sufficiency study and water supply assessment analysis), and PFS-4.1 (ensures adequate water supply, treatment, and delivery facilities prior to project approval) (General Plan EIR, p.
+General Plan that would ensure or protect water supply include Policies PFS-3.7 (groundwater management), PFS-3.8 (support integrated water management), PFS-3.9 (requires new developments to prepare a source water sufficiency study and water supply assessment analysis), and PFS-4.1 (ensures adequate water supply, treatment, and delivery facilities prior to project approval) (General Plan EIR, p.
 20-32).
-The Livestock 101 C-3 node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+The Betabel Road C-1 rezone would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.